valyu-network/valyu-did/README.md

 ## License 📄

-This project is currently unlicensed and proprietary.
-Please contact us for any inquiries regarding usage or licensing.
+This project is currently licensed under `MIT`, see LICENSE.md